February is Black History Month!

 Four years into my battle with long-COVID, it feels like many of us, especially women of color, are still shouting into the void, trying to get noticed by a healthcare system that seems to keep missing the mark.
 As a Black woman, my fight just with long-COVID has been all kinds of extra.
 There are so many of us who've been brushed off or not heard by doctors, who've had to fight tooth and nail just to be taken seriously.
 It's exhausting, and it's wrong.

 There's increasing research that COVID infections might be waking up or exacerbating undiagnosed autoimmune issues in some of us.
-In my journey to understand the many flares of symptoms I've been experiencing, I'm closely investigating several autoimmune conditions that might be at play, such as Sjögren's Syndrome, characterized by significant dryness and profound fatigue.
+In my journey to understand the many flares of symptoms I've been experiencing, I'm closely investigating several autoimmune conditions that might be at play, such as Sjögren's, characterized by significant dryness and profound fatigue.

 The similarities between long-COVID and autoimmune diseases are too big to ignore and given the inequitable impact of COVID on the Black community, we need to be aware of the full scope of what could be making our days so much more of a struggle.
 The deep tiredness that never goes away, the pain that seems to have no source, the fog that clouds your brain, making it hard to think or remember.
 The similarities make it hard to know if it is one, the other, or both.
-However, some signs could point to something more, like an autoimmune condition.
+However, some signs could point to something more, like an autoimmune condition:

 Unfortunately, the Black community experiences unique challenges when it comes to healthcare.
 Cynthia emphasizes the importance of sharing your story and advocating for yourself in the autoimmune space: "We can shed light on these disparities and work towards a future where our health concerns are met with the urgency, care, and respect they deserve."